mohamedlahdour/OpenNTP/Docs/source/Guide.rst

 1. Graphical User Interface
 ========================

-A graphical user interface written in Python programing language has been developed to simplify the use of package OpenRSN.
+A graphical user interface written in Python programing language has been developed to simplify the use of package OpenNTP.
 After starting the software by typing the following command line in a terminal:

     .. code-block:: python

-         cd OpenRSN
+         cd OpenNTP
-         $ python3 main.py
+         $ python main.py

-A main window (GUI) of the package OpenRSN on an Ubuntu Linux machine will be displayed as in Figure bellow.
+A main window (GUI) of the package OpenNTP on an Ubuntu Linux machine will be displayed as in Figure bellow.

 .. image:: _images/main.png